The delivery of the planning service continues to follow the latest Government advice regarding coronavirus.

-While we will still aim to process an application within the normal determination period, where delays do occur and in line with current arrangements, we will contact applicants/agents to seek agreement for a formal extension of time to the period for determining the application.
+Planning Officers continue to do a large part of their work from home.
+While we will still aim to process an application within the normal determination period, where delays do occur and in line with current arrangements, we will contact applicants/agents to seek agreement for a formal extension.

 Search and comment on current planning applications